jordiii1964/yardeninf/README.md

 ## Technical choices
 DB - I spent a lot of time thinking about which DB would be the right choice for my project.
 I needed a database that was fast and efficient, and initially I chose Redis.
 However, I soon realized that it would make the table connections very complicated, and it's an in-memory database, which meant that I couldn't ensure consistency of my data.
 After some research, I found that MongoDB is also very fast and is a NoSQL database, which is much easier to use.
 I also looked into MongoDB's built-in replication feature to make the connection between the two databases more effective.
-However, this feature acts like a master and slave, whereas I needed a master and master setup, so I didn't find it very attractive for my project.
+However, this feature acts like a master and slave, and I needed a master and master setup, so I didn't find it very attractive for my project.
+I know there must be a better way to connect between th DB but i didnt found it yet.

 ## my design
 i decided to create my tasks with the parameters: